zmh56/SDD-for-DMPF-MPSC/README.md

 # Decoupled Multi-Perspective Fusion for Speech Depression Detection

-This repository contains the implementation of the **Decoupled Multi-Perspective Fusion (DMPF) model** proposed in the IEEE Transactions on Affective Computing article:
+This repository contains the implementation of the **Decoupled Multi-Perspective Fusion (DMPF) model** proposed:
 **"Decoupled Multi-Perspective Fusion for Speech Depression Detection"**.

 The DMPF model extracts and integrates five critical features — **voiceprint**, **emotion**, **pause**, **energy**, and **tremor** — based on multi-perspective clinical manifestations.
 It provides a comprehensive framework for identifying speech depression using multi-view feature extraction and fusion.